vectara/vectara-docs/www/docs/key-concepts.md

 import {Config} from './definitions.md';

-Generative AI is a rapidly evolving field that leverages advanced technologies to create different types of content and insights.
-At the core lies the AI Architecture, a complex structure that defines the various components of an AI system.
-This intelligent architecture is not standalone because it intricately connects with several techniques and query mechanisms to perform tasks efficiently.

-This section describes common terminology associated with Generative AI and how these concepts connect or complement each other on the <Config v="names.product"/>
+This section describes common terminology associated with Generative (Gen AI) AI and how these concepts connect or complement each other on the <Config v="names.product"/>
 platform.

-## AI Architecture
+## Generative AI Architecture

-AI Architecture refers to the underlying structure of artificial intelligence systems.
-This architecture contains many important components that enable AI to function effectively:
+Generative AI architecture refers to the underlying structure that contains the important components that enable this technology to function effectively:

 ![AI Architecture](/img/ai_architecture.png)

 ### Large Language Models (LLMs)

-Large Language Models (LLMs) provide language prediction that use machine learning to generate human-like text. <Config v="names.product"/> leverages LLMs to understand and respond to queries with precision.
+Large Language Models (LLMs) represent deep learning algorithms that mimic the way humans interpreet, translate, and create content. <Config v="names.product"/> leverages LLMs to provide helpful answers to questions.

 ### Vector Databases

-Vectors represent objects in a multi-dimensional space, enabling efficient similarity search.
-These databases enable rapid retrieval of large data sets.
+Vectors represent objects in a multi-dimensional space, enabling efficient similarity search. <Config v="names.product"/> uses vector databases to retrieve the data it needs to accurately answer questions.

 ### Semantic Search

-Semantic search understands the intent and contextual meaning of a search to generate more accurate results.
-This approach is different from traditional, keyword-based search.
+Whereas traditional, keyword-based search is limited to results that literally match the words in a query, semantic search identifies the intent and contextual meaning of a query.
+Vector databases enable semantic search.

 [Learn about Semantic Search](/docs/common-use-cases/semantic-search/semantic-search-overview)

 ### Neural Search

-Neural search leverages neural networks and machine learning to improve search experiences by creating more contextual and relevant results.
+Neural search utilizes neural networks, often deep learning models, to understand the context of a query.
+It goes beyond the rule-based approach of semantic search as an advanced form of Natural Language Processing (NLP).
+Neural search is general more resource-intensive than semantic search.
+However, you can combine the strengths of both methods.

 ### Hybrid Search

 Hybrid search combines semantic and keyword search as a balanced approach to information retrieval.
-Sometimes users simply need to search for a specific serial number or product code.
+Some data is most meaningful when interpreted literally, such as serial numbers, dates, or product codes.

 ### Cross-Language Search